schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 The general rate model (GRM) is often regarded as the most comprehensive chromatography model.
 It accounts for both intraparticle and surface diffusion.
-Although the GRM is not utilized in this work, readers are encouraged to refer to {cite:t}`Guiochon2006,SchmidtTraub2020` for a detailed description.
+Although the GRM is not utilized in this work, readers are encouraged to refer to {cite:t}`Guiochon2006` and {cite:t}`SchmidtTraub2020` for a detailed description.
 It is worth noting that even more sophisticated models than the GRM exist.

 For example, {cite:t}`Leweke2018` consider advanced features such as various particle geometries, polydisperse particle properties (e.g., particle size and adsorption isotherms), and pore accessibility factors.